 The term 'scope of practice' was used in the creation of the Behavioral Health Executive Council (BHEC) in Texas House Bill 1501.
 It was then embedded in the Texas Occupations Code §503.2015 which states that the LPC Board shall propose rules to the Executive Council pertaining to scope of practice, standards of care, and ethical practice.
-It is also noted in statute that the BHEC shall not propose and adopt a rule unless the rule has been proposed by the LPC Board.
+Specifically, the November 2023 publication of the Texas Occupations Code reads as follows: